tootsf/tootsf.github.io/community_bridge/modules/notify/server.md

 # Notify Server Functions
 {: .no_toc }

-Server-side functions for sending notifications to players across different notification systems.
+Server-side functions for sending notifications to players.

 ## Table of contents
 {: .no_toc .text-delta }